Seriously, making Sous Vide Limoncello couldn't be easier. You also only need 4 ingredients. AND it's delicious!

 - After 2 hours, allow the limoncello to cool to room temperature.

-- Strain the lemon zest from the limoncello and combine the vodka mixture and simple syrup.
+- Allow the limoncello to cool a bit before straining the lemon zest from the limoncello and combining the vodka mixture and simple syrup.

 - Refrigerate in an airtight container.